kParsonsDesign/badbank/README.md

 ## To Run
 This project can be viewed on a web browser at:
 - GitHub Pages deployment: [kparsonsdesign.github.io/badbank/](https://kparsonsdesign.github.io/badbank/)
-- Amazon Web Services deployment: **Add amazon web services link here**
+- Amazon Web Services deployment: [http://katherine-parsons-bankingapp.s3-website-us-east-1.amazonaws.com/](http://katherine-parsons-bankingapp.s3-website-us-east-1.amazonaws.com/)

 ## Roadmap
 1. Include buttons on some of the pages/routes navigate to other pages, in addition to the navbar navigation.